JenniferPylko/openlore/cosmology/conduits/abrecis/history/wars/introduction.md

 ## Daithian Independence

-In 15xx (fix dates later) the Obsidian colonies in Daithia [declared war](daithian-independence.md) on the Holy Obsidian Theocracy in a bid to gain independence.
+In 1579 OA the Obsidian colonies in Daithia [declared war](daithian-independence.md) on the Holy Obsidian Theocracy in a bid to gain independence.
 This revolution was successful and the colonies formed [a new nation](../../organizations/nations/united-daithia.md).

 ## Daithia-Sangura War